-- Represented two major corporations and an executive in the auto industry in environmental related investigations.
+- Represented two major corporations and an executive in the auto industry in environmental and antitrust related investigations.

-- Represented Duke Energy in Clean Water Act prosecutions by DOJ over the companies’ North Carolina coal ash ponds and oil spill into the Ohio River and in the Antitrust resolution regarding Osprey Energy.
+- Represented Duke Energy in Clean Water Act prosecutions by DOJ over the company’s North Carolina coal ash ponds and oil spill into the Ohio River and in the antitrust resolution regarding Osprey Energy.

 - Represented Laureate Education, Inc., one of the world’s largest higher education institutions, in connection with a qui tam action.
 After an extensive internal investigation and considerable engagement with the U.S. Department of Justice, successfully convinced DOJ to decline to intervene in the qui tam action and the relators subsequently dismissed the case.

-- Conducted an internal investigation for The Human Rights Campaign and the Human Rights Campaign Foundation related to the inclusion of the organizations’ president, Alphonso David, in the New York Attorney General’s report of the investigation of Governor Andrew Cuomo.
+- Assisted the investigation of the Board of Directors of the Human Rights Campaign and the Human Rights Campaign Foundation related to the inclusion of the organizations’ president, Alphonso David, in the New York Attorney General’s report of the investigation of Governor Andrew Cuomo.

-- Represented a senior officer at the National Football League (NFL) Washington Football Team, in an NFL investigation into the organization’s culture, policies and allegations of workplace misconduct, including allegations of sexual harassment from 15 female former employees.
+- Represented a senior officer at the National Football League (NFL) Washington Commanders Football Team, in an NFL investigation into the organization’s culture, policies, and allegations of workplace misconduct, including allegations of sexual harassment from 15 female former employees.